daniel-lima/bitcoin-devenv/docs/docker/index.md

 1. Access [https://docs.docker.com/engine/installation](https://docs.docker.com/engine/installation)

-2. Select the CE version suitable to your architecture+operating system

-For instance, the instructions for Docker CE on Ubuntu would be [https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)
+2. Select the CE version suitable to your architecture+operating system (for instance, the instructions for Docker CE on Ubuntu would be [https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/))

 3. Follow the instructions on how to install docker